 What Is Minor Breach of Contract?

 A minor breach of contract is similar to a material breach of contract because it involves only partially finishing a job or filling an order.
-Minor breach differs from material breach in that the offense does not rise to the level of the aggrieved party being able to cancel the contract.
-They can sue but they can't walk away.
-A supplier who delivers a product late thus delaying the production of the final product is an example of minor breach of contract.
+A minor breach differs from a material breach in that the offense does not rise to the level of the aggrieved party being able to cancel the contract.
+They can sue but they can’t walk away.
+A supplier who delivers a product late thus delaying the production of the final product is an example of a minor breach of contract.

-What is Anticipatory Breach of Contract?
+What is an Anticipatory Breach of Contract?

-Also known as "repudiation," anticipatory breach is a very rare form of breach of contract where one of the parties indicates via words or actions that they are not going to meet their end of the contract.
+Also known as “repudiation,” anticipatory breach is a particularly rare form of breach of contract where one of the parties indicates via words or actions that they are not going to meet their end of the contract.
 This then gives the injured party the right to sue.
-Let's say "Rich Guy" contracts with "Yacht Builders" to build him a boat to impress his friends and enemies.
+Let’s say “Rich Guy” contracts with “Yacht Builders” to build him a boat to impress his friends and enemies.
 After the contract is signed, Rich Guy finds out his nemesis has gold bathroom fixtures on his yacht and decides he needs platinum fixtures on his boat but refuses to pay more for them.
 Yacht Builders could sue him for anticipatory breach of contract.